What is the H-2B Visa?

 Alternatively, they may seek admission to the U.S. under the H-2B classification without having to apply for the visa (where the applicant is exempt from having to apply for a visa).

 H-2B Visa applicants are not permitted to undertake agricultural work.
-If you want to come to the U.S. for the purposes of farm work, you should apply for the H-2A Visa.
+If you want to come to the US for farm work, you should apply for the H-2A Visa.

 According to data from a 2014 study by the Economic Policy Institute, some of the most popular jobs on the H-2B Visa include the following sectors:

 - Cleaners and amusement and recreation attendants (6%)

 - Meat, poultry, and fish cutters and trimmers (3.5%)